mrsds/msf-portal-docker/README.md

         "visibleInGroup": true
     }

-- Make sure the "handleAs" is set to "gridded_geojson", "group" is labeled `GRIDDED`, the "url" in "metadata" is set to the metadata you added previously, the "thumbnailImage" is set to the thumbnail image added previously, and keep track of the "id" set here.
+- Make sure the "handleAs" is set to `gridded_geojson`, "group" is labeled `GRIDDED`, the "url" in "metadata" is set to the metadata you added previously, the "thumbnailImage" is set to the thumbnail image added previously.
 - Now in `/msf-ui/src/constants/appConfig.js` edit the `GRIDDED_LAYER_TYPES` array to include your new gridded layer.
 Ensure that the "name" matches the "id".
 For example:

     {